7 Reasons Why Adding Good Visuals in Your Presentations Drives Engagement

 4. Relevant illustrations increase audience attention and memory

-Humans have a shorter attention span than a goldfish, which is bad news for presenters.
-Capturing audience attention is the first step to engaging them but with the myriads of distractions that exist around us (or in our smartphones), it is an increasingly difficult task.
-According to this Forbes article, adding shocking statistics or images is a great way to grab your audience attention before presenting key points.
+Capturing the audience's attention is the first step to engaging them but with the myriads of distractions that exist around us (or in our smartphones), it is an increasingly difficult task.

-To take things up a notch, set up live polls and quizzes with images used in your presentation to test audience on the content you delivered to yield better success rates for your overall presentation.
-Use platforms that offer Powerpoint integrations so you can embed live polls within your presentation slides for a seamless presentation.
+To take things up a notch, set up live polls and quizzes with images used in your presentation to test the audience on the content you delivered to yield better success rates for your overall presentation.
+Use platforms that offer PowerPoint integrations so you can embed live polls within your presentation slides for a seamless presentation.

-5. Powerful images can evoke emotional connection
+5. Powerful images can evoke an emotional connection

-Images are a short-cut to building emotional connection.
-Why?
 Firstly, as science has proved, humans are visual creatures.
 Around 90% of the information transmitted to our brain is visual.
 Hence, it’s easier for us to connect with images on a deeper level.

 6. Images make audience engagement more inclusive